-West Bengal WBBSE 10th Madhyamik Result 2018: When and where to check
+Declared!
+West Bengal Madhyamik Result 2018: When and where to check

-WBBSE Madhyamik 10th Result 2018: The result of Class 10 or Madhyamik examination will be released by the West Bengal Board of Secondary Education (WBBSE) tomorrow, on June.
-5 All those who had appeared for the same can check their respective scores at the official website — wbbse.org, once released.
+WBBSE Madhyamik 10th Result 2018: The result of Class 10 or Madhyamik examination has released the West Bengal Board of Secondary Education (WBBSE) on June 5 at a press conference.
+All those who had appeared for the same can check their respective scores at the official website — wbbse.org and wbresults.nic.in.
 The Madhyamik examination was conducted from March 12 to March 21 and approximately 11,02,921 candidates had appeared for the same.
-Also, the results of WBCHSE Class 12 examination is expected to be declared on June 8.
+Sanjivini Debnath has topped the Madhyamik exam this year.
+The second position is secured by Sirshendu Saha and the third rank is jointly shared by Mayurakshi Saha, Nilabja Das and Mrinmoy Mondal; all scoring 687 marks.

 Last year, about, 9,10,885 students passed the WBBSE Madhyamik examinations.
 The overall pass percentage of students was 85.05 per cent.
 As many as 68 students featured in the top-10 merit list, of which seven were from Kolkata.
 Anwesa Pyne, a student of Vivekananda Shikshaniketan High School in Bankura district, topped the board examination with 690 marks out of 700 (98.6 per cent).